 Yet, the Drinkaware Index 2018 revealed that just 2% of the Irish population know the low-risk guidelines.
 The same research also found that almost half (48%) of Irish drinkers are drinking at a level that puts their health at risk.
 Without information on standard drink measures and the guidelines, people don’t have a clear understanding of what misuse is or how at risk they may be.

 Drinkaware’s workplace wellness options include workshops, staffed information stand, health promotion resources and more.
 Our resources provide evidence-based information about alcohol, tools to make it easier to understand drinking habits and tips to make small, positive changes to drink in a less harmful way.
 We know that every business is different.
-Our Workplace Wellness Coordinator, Marie Quinn, will discuss your needs and work with you to create the right programme for your organisation.
+Our Workplace Wellness Manager, Marie Quinn, will discuss your needs and work with you to create the right programme for your organisation.
 Why not consider including alcohol awareness as part of your employee wellness programme?